MarthinL/ssk/README.md

 # SSK - SubSet Keys

-SSK (SubSet Key) is a novel scalar type for PostgreSQL, designed to invert the cornerstone of the relational database as we know it - the foreign key reference - where children store the parent key as one of their fields.
+SSK (SubSet Key) is a novel scalar type, designed to invert the cornerstone of the relational database as we know it - the foreign key reference - where children store the parent key as one of their fields.
 SSK values allow the parent to store a field that nominates its children, in a very special way mathematicians refer to as a bijection, so that each possible subset of children gets a unique identity which encodes the set of children directly in the SSKs value.

 **Note:** PostgreSQL serves as the reference implementation for SSK, showcasing its universal applicability in a production database environment.
-While rooted in PostgreSQL, SSK's concepts extend to other relational databases.
+While rooted in PostgreSQL, SSK's concepts extend to any relational database.

 To achieve this, SSK implements a canonical encoding scheme for sparse bit vectors representing sets, designed to efficiently handle subsets of large ID spaces in relational databases.
 By exploiting unique structural opportunities, SSK overcomes traditional limitations in encoding sparse sets, enabling direct indexing, comparison, and set operations on encoded values without decoding.